*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Licorice Root Tea Taste Like?
 Licorice Tea is a smooth and slightly sweet herbal infusion.
 It has a rich flavor that is slightly tangy with a slightly sweet kick that lingers on your lips after a sip.

-For a convenient Licorice Tea to try I recommend Alvita Organic Licorice Root Herbal Tea, available on Amazon.
-It is an excellent introduction to this fine herbal blend
+For a convenient Licorice Tea to try I recommend Buddha Teas Organic Licorice Root Tea.
+It is an excellent introduction to this fine herbal tea.

 The Flavor Profile Of Licorice Root Tea